steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 "mine()" = "trunk()..@"
 ```

-Small, but it removes several dozen keystrokes a day.
-Add to it when something
+This is deliberately small, but it removes a bunch of repeated typing.
+I add to
-irritates you twice.
+it when I notice myself reaching for the same option again and again.